d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │   (add-hook 'minibuffer-setup-hook #'cursor-intangible-mode)) └────

-  I recommend to give Orderless completion a try, which is different from the prefix TAB completion used by the basic default completion system or in shells.
+  I recommend to give Orderless completion a try, which is more flexible and powerful than the default completion styles.

   ┌────
   │ ;; Optionally use the `orderless' completion style.